LaunchCodeEducation/orbitReport-React/README.md

 ### To Run the Tests
 Use these steps to start the tests:
-  1. In the terminal, cd into the project directory.
-  2. Run the following commands to start the tests: `npm test`
+  1. Inside the project directory, run the following commands to start the tests: `npm test`

   You should see the following if you run the tests _BEFORE_ completing the assignment: